meh/torb/README.md

 Then just run `bundle install` inside *master* and *puppet*, this will install the needed dependencies.

-At this point you can run the *master* by simply executing it inside its dir and the *puppet* by running `thin start -R puppet.ru` inside its dir.
+At this point you can run both by simply executing them inside their directory.

 Status
 ------